SteelPangolin/genderize/README.rst

 Basic usage
 -----------

-Import the :py:class:`~genderize.Genderize` class and call its :py:meth:`~genderize.Genderize.get` method with a list of names.
+Import the `Genderize` class and call its `get` method with a list of names.

 ::